Yoda49/jugi/README.md

 Override resize button handler with user function.
 The handler passes two parameters to user function:
 ```
-1. data - object with crop parameters.
+1. data - object with resize parameters.
 2. error - true when an error occurred.
 ```
 Object 'data' contains the following properties: